May 31, 2017

 Lighthouse is an Open Source auditing tool helping increase the quality of web pages and applications.
 Audits are conducted in a few key areas — performance, accessibility, best practices and Progressive Web Applications.
 It paints a comprehensive picture of possible user experience and developer bottlenecks in those domains.

 Lighthouse is versatile.
 The easiest way to utilise it without touching your build pipeline is a Chrome extension or directly in Chrome Canary DevTools.
 That workflow is empowering for non-developer audiences.
-It enables Product Managers and Quality Assurance teams to quickly and easily assess and understand the state of performance of a given site.
+It enables Product Managers and Quality Assurance teams to quickly and easily assess and understand the state of speed of a given site.

 Alternatively, there’s a command line interface that can be integrated into the build and deploy processes.
 Looking for something more automated, without development overhead?
 Search no more and check out Calibre’s continuous integration.